jupyter/jupyter.github.io/security.md

 **We do not currently run bug bounty programs, and do not currently reward vulnerability discovery.**

-If you prefer to encrypt your security reports, use [this PGP public key](assets/ipython_security.asc).

 ### Guidelines for reporting vulnerabilities

 - If you are unsure, it is always best to contact us.